BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 -   Heroic Challenge

-Torturer â€” *The Keeper of the Dungeons delights in the maiming of those in his path.
+Torturer — *The Keeper of the Dungeons delights in the maiming of those in his path.
 The more pain he inflicts, the more blood he thirsts for.*

 Every time the Keeper of the Dungeons slays a model, keep a note of it.